-The AD2S1205 is a complete 12-bit resolution tracking resolver-to-digital converter, integrating an on-board programmable sinusoidal oscillator that provides sine wave excitation for resolvers.
-An external crystal is recommended to provide a precision time reference.
+The AD2S1200 is a complete 12-bit resolution tracking resolver-to-digital converter, integrating an on-board programmable sinusoidal oscillator that provides sine wave excitation for resolvers.
+An external 8.192 MHz crystal is required to provide a precision time reference.
+This clock is internally divided to generate a 4.096 MHz clock to drive all the peripherals.

-The converter accepts $3.15~V~p-p\pm27\%$ input signals, in the range of 10~kHz to 20~kHz on the Sin and Cos inputs.
+The converter accepts 3.6 V p-p $\pm$ 10% input signals, in the range of 10 kHz to 20 kHz on the Sin and Cos inputs.
 A Type II servo loop is employed to track the inputs and convert the input Sin and Cos information into a digital representation of the input angle and velocity.
-The maximum tracking rate of the converter is set internally by the input clock frequency.
-The nominal clock frequency is 8.192MHz which allows a tracking rate of 1,000rps.
-However by increasing the clock frequency to 10.24MHz a maximum tracking rate of 1,250 rps can be achieved.
+The bandwidth of the converter is set internally to 1.7 kHz with an external 8.192 MHz crystal.
+The maximum tracking rate is 1,000 rps.